Cryptography Code

 Declare Function VarPtr Lib "VB40032.DLL" (variable As Any) As Long

-Details of the latest revisions (November 2003) are explained in Blowfish Version 6 Changes.
+Details of the most recent revisions are explained in Blowfish Version 6 Changes.
 For more details see the Blowfish VB Demo Page or, for a more complicated example showing CBC mode and raw encryption, see the Blowfish Extended VB Demo Page.

-Please also read the section on section Binary and byte operations in Visual Basic below.
+Please also read the page on Binary and byte operations in VB6/VBA.
 In particular users with systems set up to use full 32-bit Unicode or CJK oriental characters may need to do a global change of the Asc() and Chr() functions used in the Blowfish and basConvert functions to AscW() and ChrW().
 Thanks to David Wolf for this tip.

-For more information on dealing with Unicode and ANSI characters sets see Encryption with International Character Sets.
+For more information on dealing with Unicode and ANSI characters sets see Cryptography with International Character Sets.

 Q. Why can't I use your program to decrypt something encrypted by Product X?
 See Cross-Platform Encryption.